 The University has a duty to provide a safe working environment for its employees.
 Each employee has a corresponding duty to their co-workers and to Manchester University students to deliver services in a safe and conscientious manner.
-To help ensure that these responsibilities are fulfilled, employees must work free from the effects of performance-impairing substances (including illicit drugs, hallucinogens, herein called "Controlled Substances" and their metabolites, and alcohol).
+To help ensure that these responsibilities are fulfilled, employees must work free from the effects of performance-impairing substances (including illegal drugs or prescription drugs herein called "Controlled Substances" and their metabolites, and alcohol).

-Any employee of Manchester University who uses Controlled Substances or improperly consumes alcohol while working or while conducting business on behalf of the University, or who attempts to work while under the influence of same, potentially endangers themselves as well as co-workers.
-For purposes of this policy, "under the influence" means the employee tested positive for Controlled Substances and/or has a blood-alcohol level at/or above 0.05.
-Possession, manufacture, distribution, dispensation or sale, use, consumption or being under the influence of Controlled Substances while on the University campus (including parking lots) or while on University business is strictly prohibited.
-Working while under the influence of alcohol is likewise prohibited.
+Any employee of Manchester University who improperly uses controlled substances or alcohol while working or while conducting business on behalf of the University, or who attempts to work while under the influence of same, potentially endangers themselves as well as co-workers.
+Possession, manufacture, distribution, dispensation or sale, use, consumption or being under the influence of controlled substance while on the University campus (including parking lots) or while on University business is strictly prohibited.
+Possession of prescription drugs without a valid prescription for such drug is also prohibited.
+Working while intoxicated or under the influence of illegal drugs or prescription drugs without a valid prescription is prohibited.

-All employees are required to notify the director of human resources of any drug- or alcohol-related conviction(s) no later than five days after such a conviction.
+All employees must abide by the terms of the substance abuse statement and are required to notify the director of human resources of any drug- or alcohol-related conviction(s) no later than five days after such a conviction.
 Prescription drugs also may affect performance and behavior.
 Accordingly, they must be used only in the manner, combinations and quantities in which they are prescribed, and only by the individual for whom they are prescribed.
-Any employee using prescription drugs that may affect their job performance or behavior must discuss their job requirements with the prescribing physician, and, if advised by the physician, discuss the matter with their supervisor.
+Any employee using prescription drugs that may affect their job performance or behavior must discuss their job requirements with the prescribing physician, and, if advised by the physician, discuss the matter with their supervisor and the Office of Human Resources.

 Violation of this policy will result in corrective action, up to and including discharge, and may result in legal prosecution.
+Legal prosecution for the use, possession and/or distribution of controlled substances can result in fines, probation and/or imprisonment.